-The BH Security Department is under the supervision of the Manager of Security, Kerri Bishop.
+BH Security is under the supervision of the Manager of Security, David Parchim.
 Security staff includes a Director, Manager and full/part time safety officers.
 The officers are responsible for working cooperatively with the Campus Community and local law enforcement to enhance the level of service and safety on campus.
 Security officers have direct contact with city police, fire department, and ambulance services to facilitate rapid response in any emergency.
 The Security department is responsible for providing a number of services related to safety and security.
 Security officers routinely patrol campus on foot or in a marked safety vehicle, conduct vehicle checks, enforce parking policies, issue permits, conduct security surveys, providing student escorts and document incidents which occur on campus.
 Other duties include the presentation of training and crime prevention programs.
 Security officers do not have the authority to issue legally binding citations or make arrests.
-BH Security patrols the Blessing Hospital grounds, which the College is a part of, as well as the adjacent parking lots.
-To contact BH Security dial 217-223-8400 x 0.
+To contact BH Security, dial 217-223-8400 x 0.